aghogwarts/DisnakeWavelinkBot/Readme.md

 `lavalink` - This is where you configure the Lavalink server itself.

-`metrics` - This is the metrics server.

-`sentry` - This is the sentry server.
+`sources` - This is where you configure the sources that Lavalink will use.

+`metrics` - Metrics is a feature that allows you to expose metrics to Prometheus.

+`sentry` - Sentry is a feature that allows you to log exceptions to Sentry and monitor them.

 `logging` - This is where you configure the logging, Lavalink uses logging to log errors, warnings and information.
 It is very useful, and you should keep it enabled.

 If you want to know more about Lavalink, visit this repository:
 [Click here to visit](https://github.com/freyacodes/Lavalink)

-Also, visit this the Lavaplayer repository:
+Also, visit the Lavaplayer repository:
 [Click here to visit](https://github.com/sedmelluq/Lavaplayer)

-## Wavelink
+## What is Wavelink?
-Here comes Wavelink, A powerful and robust wrapper around Lavalink that is written for `python`.
+Wavelink is a powerful and robust wrapper around Lavalink that is written in `python`.
-It abstracts away all the complexities of Lavalink and makes it easy for us play our favourite music tracks in it, with your discord bot application.
+Wavelink abstracts away the complexities regarding Lavalink and makes it easier for us to use.
-Wavelink supports all the features of Lavalink (my version of it.).
+It supports everything that Lavalink provides, but it also provides additional features.

 ## How to run this.
 1.)
-In a web browser, navigate to [Discord Developer Portal](https://discord.com/developers/applications):
+In your favorite web browser, navigate to [Discord Developer Portal](https://discord.com/developers/applications):

 2.)
 Create your own __bot account__.

 3.)
-Enable Privileged Intents - Member Intents/Presence Intents/Message Intents.
-(Very Important!)
+Enable Privileged Intents - Member Intents - Presence Intents - Message Intents. (**Very Important!**)

 4.)
-Go in `Oauth2` tab and enable ``applications.commands`` and `bot` scope, so that your bot can have slash commands.
+Go in `OAuth2` tab and enable ``applications.commands`` and `bot` scope, so that your bot can have slash commands.

-5.)
-Copy your bot token from your bot application and then open ``config.yaml`` file and enter your ``Discord Bot Token``.

 6.)
-Then run the ``main.py`` file in your preferred code editor/ IDE.
+Then run ``main.py`` file in your preferred code editor/IDE, by either pressing F5 or running it through the terminal.

 ```bash
   python3 main.py
 ```

-Also note,
+**Also note**:
 This project supports [Docker](https://www.docker.com/).
-If you have Docker installed, you can build the image using the following command.
+So, if you have Docker installed, you can build an image of this project from the Dockerfile we provided, using the following command.

 ```bash
 docker build -t disnake-music .